The Devil in Love (film)

-Synopsis
+Plot

 The new peace between Rome and Florence worries Ades in hell, who anticipates a reduction in the number of damned souls with the cease fire.
 He decides to send on Earth among the mortals his archdevil Beelphegor, disguised as a human and assisted by the invisible lower demon Adrammelech, to sabotage the peace and renew hostilities between the Pope and the Signoria.

 Beelphegor starts his mission, improvising his first moves and indulging to curiosity toward experiencing carnal pleasure like eating, drinking, and sleeping with women - vices which as a spiritual entity he had been using to tempt humans over the centuries, but he could not really understand, until this first occasion to have a physical body.
 Even in human form, he retains nevertheless his powers to cheat in gambling, hypnotize and seduce women at first sight, strength, pyrokinesis and resistance to fire.

 He meets by chance the pope's young pupil, the noble Francesco Cibo dell'Anguillara who is returning to Italy after completing his education in France in order to marry the daughter of Lorenzo de' Medici, the young and beautiful Maddalena de' Medici.
 This arranged marriage among strangers is supposed to seal the recent peace agreements between the two local powers.
 Beelphegor easily beats Francesco in an escalating sequence of card gambles, winning all his money, baggage, and finally (after a moment of hesitation) even his life.

 The following morning, upon arrival of the envoy sent by the pope to meet his pupil mid-way and officially escort him to Florence, the Archdevil uses his winnings to impersonate Cibo.
 The group reaches Florence and Cibo immediately charms Lorenzo and all his court, with only two exceptions.
 Maddalena is willing to obey her father's plans for an arranged marriage motivated by politics, but she clearly affirms her independent character, promising the future husband neither love nor blind obedience.
 Gianfiliazzo, the leader of Lorenzo's army and guards, is instead envious of Cibo because of his own love for Maddalena, which does not have a chance due to the disparity in social rank and her already arranged marriage with the Roman noble.